hpfast/webmapping_for_beginners_wiki/D3-step-1.md

 var h = 300;
 ```

-* Next we chose our projection of the map.
+:information_source: Next we chose our projection of the map.
 Mercator is the most common.

-* The `centre` we set with longitude and latitude.
+:information_source: The `centre` we set with longitude and latitude.

-* `translate`, in this way, takes care that our map is in the centre of the area.
+:information_source: `translate`, in this way, takes care that our map is in the centre of the area.

-* `scale` is the zoom-level
+:information_source: `scale` is the zoom-level

 ``` js
 //Define map projection